ComponentKitchen/Composable/README.md

 The Composable class can provide your JavaScript framework or application with a flexible mixin architecture.
-Composable takes the form of a general-purpose factory for composing classes and objects with mixins.
+Composable takes the form of a general-purpose factory for composing classes and objects from mixins.
 You can configure its behavior through *composition rules*: functions that run at class creation time to resolve conflicts in property or method names.
 This architecture lets you achieve a good separation of concerns, and address scenarios which are difficult